 If you are considering cosmetic or reconstructive breast procedures, Dr. Becker and our entire staff are here to help you fully understand your options.
 As experienced and caring providers, we will help you make a fully informed decision.

 Breast augmentation is a surgical procedure that enhances the size and shape of a woman's breasts.
 The procedure can be performed for a number of reasons, including enhancing the body contour of a woman who, for personal reasons, feels her breasts are too small.
 Breast augmentation can also be performed to correct reductions in breast volume after pregnancy, or to balance a difference in breast sizes.
 Inserting an implant behind each breast can increase a woman's bustline by one or more cup sizes.

 Dr. Becker uses either saline or silicone implants.
 About 98% of breast-augmentation patients at Becker Plastic Surgery are choosing silicone.

 Breast Lift (Mastopexy)

 Reconstruction of the breast is most commonly performed when a mastectomy becomes necessary to address cancer or extensive fibrocystic disease.
 It may also be performed for congenital problems with one or both breasts, or trauma to the breasts.
 The two main categories of breast reconstruction are with implant or with the patient's own tissues.
-The breast reconstruction may be performed at the time of the mastectomy or anytime thereafter.
+The breast reconstruction may be performed at the time of the mastectomy or any time thereafter.
 Each of the two main methods of reconstruction has its own set of pros and cons, and a thorough discussion is required to find which option is best for you.
-Dr. Becker has advanced training in breast surgery and breast reconstruction.
-He is the only surgeon in the region to have this extensive training.
+Dr. Becker has advanced training in breast surgery and breast reconstruction, and is the only surgeon in the region to have this extensive training.